 Ofsted reports also assess childcare, adoption and fostering agencies, as well as early years and children’s social care services, to ensure they are suitable for children and potentially vulnerable young people.

-Established in 1992, Ofsted is an independent, non-ministerial government department which reports directly to Parliament.
+It was established in 1992.
 Before it came in, schools were inspected by inspectors employed by local education authorities - until it was decided that standards were too inconsistent across the country.